 A biomarker has been defined as: 'A characteristic that is objectively measured and evaluated as an indicator of normal biological processes, pathogenic processes or pharmacological responses to a therapeutic intervention'2 and 'Any substance, structure or process that can be measured in the body or its products and influences or predicts the incidence or outcome of disease.'3

 This chapter outlines how biomarkers have revolutionized the management of TGCTs, making it a prime example of precision oncology.
 It explores how the traditional medical biomarkers derived from histological analysis and serum protein expression are being augmented, and potentially superseded, by novel molecular and genetic markers that will allow even greater precision in treatment selection and development.

 TGCTs are biologically complex malignancies that can demonstrate a number of histological patterns within both the primary tumour and the metastatic deposits that occur at distant sites in advanced disease.
 A full description of this classification is beyond the scope of this chapter.
 All TGCTs, however, are understood to derive from a common primordial germ cell.4 The clinical management of early-stage TGCTs is directed by the separation of seminomas from all other TGCTs (including those comprising seminomas mixed with other histological subtypes): these are referred to as non-seminomatous TGCTs (NSTGCTs).
 Seminomas have a different sensitivity to treatment with radiotherapy and chemotherapy compared with NSTGCTs.
 Different histological characteristics appear to predict relapse in early-stage seminomas compared with NSTGCTs following orchidectomy.

-In early-stage NSTGCTs, tumour invasion of intratesticular blood and lymphatic vessels increases the likelihood ...
+In early-stage NSTGCTs, tumour invasion of intratesticular blood and lymphatic vessels ...